korfuri/Milkrack/README.md

 ### The visualization window is black/shows a scaled down version of my Rack

-Your shaders didn't compile.
+If your window is just black, make sure you're sending sound into the module.
+No signal or non-audio signals may not trigger the preset to render anything.

+If you are actually sending audio into the module, this is a sign that your shaders didn't compile.
 Check the standard output of Rack for errors related to invalid shaders and refer to the other troubleshooting options in this README to find matching errors.